 layout: style or layout are “forced” to happen right away, as

-opposed to possibly 16ms in the future, if they’re not already computed.
+opposed to possibly 33 ms in the future, if they’re not already

-Because of these forced style and layout situations, browsers have to be
+computed.
+Because of these forced style and layout situations, browsers

-able to layout and style on the main thread.Or the main thread could force
+have to be able to compute style and layout on the main thread.Or the main thread could force

-the compositor thread to do that work, but that’s even worse, because
+the browser thread to do that work, but that’s even worse, because

 forcing work on the compositor thread will make scrolling janky unless